joshcangit/node-encryption/README.md

 1. From your shell: `aes decrypt test.txt`
 2. You will be prompted for a password, and password verification.
-3. You will now see `test.txt.unenc`.
+3. You will now see `test-decrypt.txt`.
 This file will be identical to the original.
 4. You can rename this file back to `test.txt`.